sdneon/node/doc/contributing/security-release-process.md

     * Use the "summary" feature in HackerOne.
 Example [2038134](https://hackerone.com/reports/2038134)
     * `git node security --add-report=report_id`
     * `git node security --remove-report=report_id`
+  * Ensure to ping the Node.js TSC team for review of the PRs prior to the release date.
+    * Adding individuals with expertise in the report topic is also a viable option if communicated properly with nodejs/security and TSC.

 * [ ] 3\. **Assigning Severity and Writing Team Summary:**
   * [ ] Assign a severity and write a team summary on HackerOne for the reports